mistabe/devcor-study/docs/devcor_studyguide/devcor_stugyguide_ch03.md

 - Consume the returned JSON response
 - If you make conifugration changes, deploy the changes

+Obtaining an access token in the example includes baked in credentials for "admin" or more to the point no guidance on using a secret store to leverage for secret management.
+I understand this is for facilitating the learning objective, but doesn't feel right, so we need to go on a diversion on secret management.

-Getting an access token should result in the following reponse
+Getting an access token should result in the following reponse:

 ```json
 {